ctrohin/jstream/README.md

 pip install jstreams
 ```
 ## Changelog
+### v2025.4.2
+Added new scheduler module with the following functionality:
+- *schedule_periodic* decorator for functions that need to be executed at a given time interval
+- *schedule_hourly* decorator for functions that need to be executed at a certain minute every hour
+- *schedule_daily* decorator for functions that need to be executed at a certain hour an minute every day
+- *scheduler* function to access the scheduler and explicitly (without a need for decoration) schedule task
+See the **Scheduler** section below for more details
 ### v2025.4.1
 #### BREAKING CHANGES
 Since version **v2025.4.1** **jstreams** has been refactored to use naming conventions in compliance with **PEP8**.
 As such, any projects depending on **jstreams** must be updated to use the **snake_case** naming convention for members and functions, instead of the **mixedCase** used until this version.